Ragnarockie08/crypto-exchange/README.md

 # Crypto Exchange API

-This application provides two main endpoints for retrieving cryptocurrency exchange rates from CoinGecko and performing exchanges with a 1% fee.
-Below is comprehensive documentation in **Markdown** format.
+This application provides two main endpoints for retrieving cryptocurrency exchange rates from CoinGecko and performing exchanges with a fee.

 ---